Hydrodynamic attractor in periodically driven ultracold quantum gases: Abstract

 \section{Abstract}

-Hydrodynamic attractors are a universal phenomenon of strongly interacting systems that describe the hydrodynamic-like evolution far from local equilibrium.
-In particular, the rapid hydrodynamization of the Quark-Gluon Plasma is behind the remarkable success of hydrodynamic models of high-energy nuclear collisions.
-So far, hydrodynamic attractors have been explored only in systems undergoing monotonic expansion, such as Bjorken flow.
-We demonstrate that a system with an oscillating isotropic expansion exhibits a novel cyclic attractor behavior.
-This phenomenon can be investigated in ultracold quantum gases with externally modulated scattering length, offering a new avenue for experimentally discovering hydrodynamic attractors.
+Hydrodynamic attractors characterize hydrodynamic-like evolution in strongly interacting systems, independent of initial conditions or microscopic details, outside the conventional hydrodynamic regime.
+They explain why hydrodynamic models apply to high-energy nuclear collisions, but so far have only been explored for monotonic expansion, such as Bjorken flow.
+We demonstrate that a system undergoing periodic expansion and contraction exhibits a novel cyclic attractor behavior.
+We employ Müller-Israel-Stewart theory to a driven ultracold Fermi gas to predict the shape of the attractor, which does not converge to Navier-Stokes dynamics at late times.
+This phenomenon can be measured in real time in ultracold quantum gases with externally modulated scattering length, offering a new avenue for the experimental discovery of hydrodynamic attractors.

 \fakesection{Introduction}The study of how physical systems approach equilibrium is a recurring question in many branches of physics, from cosmology~\cite{Bassett:2005xm,Amin:2014eta} to ultracold atoms~\cite{Langen:2016vdb,Marino:2022eiw,Mikheev:2023juq} to high-energy nuclear collisions~\cite{Busza:2018rrf,Schlichting:2019abc,Berges:2020fwq}.
 In the context of QCD matter thermalization, an essential role is played by nonthermal~\cite{Berges:2008wm} and hydrodynamic~\cite{Heller:2015dha} attractors characterized by the rapid loss of initial state information.
 While viscous (Navier-Stokes) hydrodynamics is the universal long distance and long time description near equilibrium~\cite{landau2013fluid}, the \emph{hydrodynamic attractor} refers to the hydrodynamic-like behavior when perturbations from equilibrium are still significant.
-The remarkable success of hydrodynamics models in describing the expansion of Quark Gluon Plasma created in high-energy nuclear collisions is credited to such rapid hydrodynamization~\cite{Busza:2018rrf,Schlichting:2019abc,Berges:2020fwq}.
+The remarkable success of hydrodynamic models in describing the expansion of Quark Gluon Plasma created in high-energy nuclear collisions is credited to such rapid hydrodynamization~\cite{Busza:2018rrf,Schlichting:2019abc,Berges:2020fwq}.